 Transfer from a leave accruing job to a non-leave accruing job (i.e., 02200 to 00002) (as always) Personal quota must be paid prior to transfer to a non-leave accruing position.

-Transfer from a permanent position that earns personal quota to a H1 bargaining unit (i.e., A1 to H1) (as always) Personal quota must be paid prior to transfer to the H1 bargaining unit must be “transferred” to the H1 combined quota.
+Transfer from a permanent position that earns personal quota to a H1 bargaining unit (i.e., A1 to H1) (as always) Personal quota must be “transferred” to the H1 combined quota.

 Effective 1/5/07, SAP (in accordance with the policy) automatically generates additional personal ANTICIPATED accruals where necessary.
 For transfers prior to 1/5/07, a manual quota correction to adjust quota type “30” (personal anticipated) is still required.